-- I. This requirement can be satisfied by completing MTH 599 in Winter on Introduction to Mathematics as a Profession, or by taking - II.
-GRAD 520 or some other ethics class offered by the Graduate School
+This can be satisfied by completing the Winter term of MTH 507, Introduction to Mathematics Profession, or by taking, e.g., GRAD 520 or some other ethics class offered by Graduate School.

 J. Schedule and pass the final oral exam which includes thesis defense.